One Commerce Square: Memphis Commerce Square Partners

+In 2015, One Commerce Square became the first building in Memphis to attain LEED gold certification after cutting energy usage by 45 percent through renovations.

+Tenants

+One Commerce Square houses the headquarters of Cargill Cotton and Hnedak Bobo Group (HBG), Memphis's largest architecture firm.

+Former Tenants

 SunTrust

 In 2005, NBC, still the anchor tenant of the building at the time, was acquired by SunTrust Banks, and the building became known as the SunTrust Building.
 The building suffered a major blow when its anchor tenant, SunTrust, vacated 155000 sqft in the building when its lease ended in January 2009.